-&lt;sup>11 See https://bit.ly/2KaeXzy.
+10 See https://bit.ly/2KaeXzy.

-• CHI strongly supports incentives to ensure the secure exchange of information.
-We do, however, urge that reporting requirements present as low a burden as possible and that the new CMS rules do not have the effect of incentivizing taxing data dumps that have little practical value.
+• CHI strongly supports incentives to healthcare stakeholders to ensure the secure exchange of information.
+We do, however, urge that reporting requirements present as low a burden as possible and that the new CMS rules do not have the effect of incenting taxing data dumps that have little practical value.